ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab1_Ex1_Conditional_access_setup.md

     b.
 Click **Select apps**.

     c.
 On the **Select** page, select **Microsoft Azure Management**, and then click **Select**.

-    d.
-On the cloud apps or actions page,  select 'X' on the top right corner to close the window..

 4. In the What If page select **What If**.